-Explore the connections between psychology and crime on our fascinating degree course.
+Explore the realms of psychology and criminology on our fascinating degree course.
 We start by looking at the main principles of psychology and criminology.
 Following that, you can choose from a huge range of optional modules, giving you the freedom to explore your own interests in more depth.

 You’ll learn about criminal profiling and how it offers insights into youth offending, gendered violence, genocide, rape, abuse and other types of crime.
 You’ll look at media representations of crime, and the promotion of fear.
-And you’ll focus in detail on social and development psychology, and the effect it can have on crime and the people who commit crime.
+You’ll also focus in detail on social and development psychology, which allows you to understand how we develop and how others impact on our thoughts, emotions and behaviours.

-As a graduate, you’ll be able to choose from a wide range of careers.
-You might work for the National Probation Service, the police, the Prison Service, the Home Office or the Court Service.
+As a graduate, you’ll be able to choose from a wide range of careers in both psychology or criminology.
+If you would like to pursue a career in psychology you can go on to complete a Conversion Masters and gain BPS (British Psychological Society) accreditation before specializing in a number of disciplines such as Forensic Psychology, Occupational Psychology or Educational Psychology.
+You can also pursue a career in criminology and consider working for the National Probation Service, the police, the Prison Service, the Home Office or the Court Service.

 We have strong links with the local probation service and the police.
 You’ll have the opportunity to add experience to your CV by working as a volunteer, or even in a part-time paid job, while you’re studying.
 We’ll encourage you to set up work placements in areas that interest you as part of your personal development plan.